Mankato Subdivision: Operation

 The line is primarily dispatched via track warrant control, but also has automatic block signaling from the junction at Merriam to Mankato.
 North of Chestnut Street and farther into the Merriam Park Subdivision, trains use centralized traffic control.
 The general speed limit for freight trains on the line is 49 mph, though many segments are restricted to lower speeds.
 The street running in Shakopee, Minnesota on 2nd Avenue East and West has a speed limit is 10mph.
 There is no passenger service on the line, though any passenger excursions or business trains may operate up to 10 mph faster.
 As of 2003 the line between Saint Paul and Valley Park sees 6 freight trains daily, with 3 operating between Valley Park and Saint James.

 History

 The Minnesota Valley Railway Company built from Mendota to Shakopee by 1865.
 The railroad was extended to Belle Plaine by 1866 and Le Sueur by 1867.
 It reached St. Peter by 1868 and Mankato by 1869.
 At that time, it was renamed the St. Paul and Sioux City Railroad.
 The predecessor of the Omaha Road Bridge Number 15 was completed over the Mississippi to extend the line to St. Paul.
+The tracks from Mendota into St. Paul were shared with the Minnesota Central Railway, a predecessor of the Milwaukee Road.

 This line became Chicago, St. Paul, Minneapolis and Omaha Railway (Omaha Road) trackage.
 The C. St. P. M. & O. then purchased the St. Paul and Sioux City in 1881.
 The Omaha Road was part of the Chicago and North Western Railway.
 The Union Pacific acquired the C&NW.